Annalisa Alvrus, Ph.D.

 Office Hours

-In person at Room SC58 in the SC14 building at the southwest corner of the Southern & Dobson campus
+In person at Room SC68 in the SC14 building at the southwest corner of the Southern & Dobson campus

-If you can't make it during those times, then please email me at annalisa.alvrus@mesacc.edu to set up an online appointment to meet.
+Please email me at [email protected] to set up an appointment to meet in person or online.

 Profile